MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionsession_close_811482585.md

 Closes the connection to the access point.

 ## -remarks
-This method is used by Windows Store app written in JavaScript.
+This method is used by UWP apps written in JavaScript.
 For apps written using the .NET Framework 4.5 in C# and VB.NET, the [Close](connectionsession_close.md) method is exposed as the [Dispose](connectionsession_dispose.md) method on the [ConnectionSession](connectionsession.md).
 For apps written in C++, the this method is called when using the delete keyword on the object.

 ## -examples